"Let the nations rouse themselves, and come up to the valley of Jehoshaphat; for there I will sit to judge all the neighbouring nations.

 While Jesus was speaking, a woman in the crowd raised her voice and said to him, "Blessed is the womb that bore you and the breasts that nursed you!"
 But he said, "Blessed rather are those who hear the word of God and obey it!"

-A sword of sorrow seems to be wielded in today's texts.
+A sword of sorrow seems to cut through today's texts.
 Joel announces a severe judgment against the nations, in the Valley of Jehoshaphat (="Yahweh judges.")
-And Luke seems to have in mind Simeon's prophecy to Mary that her heart would be "pierced with a sword."
-With what bewilderment must Mary have interpreted her son's reply to a woman who shouted out words of spontaneous praise for the one who nursed Jesus, when he said, "Rather blessed are they who hear the word of God and keep it."
+And Luke seems to echo Simeon's prophecy that Mary's heart would be "pierced with a sword."
+How would Mary have interpreted her son's reply to a woman who shouted in spontaneous praise for the one who nursed Jesus, when he replied, "Rather blessed are they who hear the word of God and keep it"?

 Even if such symbols are not to be taken literally, they are to be taken seriously.
 As blood is seen as the locus of life (Lev 17:11), Joel warns that the life of all the created universe must be re-consecrated to God in the valley of decision.
-We must rethink our entire existence, and evaluate our loyalty to family, country, race and even our church, if the Lord is to be our refuge and our stronghold.
-We reconsider our relationship with foreigners and with business, employment and government, possibly what is meant by the references to Egypt, Edom and Judah.
-In all of these rich symbolic expressions, Joel bids us to rethink the heart and source of all our relationships.
+We must rethink our existence, our loyalty to family, country, race and even our church, if the Lord is to be our refuge and our stronghold.
+We re-evaluate our relationship with foreigners and with business, employment and government (what the prophet means by Egypt, Edom and Judah.)
+In a word, Joel bids us to rethink the heart and source of all our relationships.

 Nobody escapes the sharp sword of God's word, not even Jesus' own blessed mother.
-Her role does not stop with her physical motherhood and her gentle, life-giving care of the infant Jesus at her breast.
-She too was to listen continually to God's word and to act on its new inspirations.
-In Luke's gospel, Mary is presented in just that way, treasuring God's word, spoken through her wide reach of neighbours, and reflecting on them in her heart (Luke 2:19).
-We too must listen again this day to God's word and act on it with new faith and confidence, and reach out with new bonds of love to our faith-family across the world, as close to us as brothers and sisters
+Her role does not stop with the act of motherhood and her nurturing care of the infant Jesus.
+Throughout her life she was to listen to God's word and to act on its new inspirations.
+Luke presents Mary in just that way, as treasuring God's words and reflecting on them in her heart (Luke 2:19).
+We too must listen again this day to God's word and act on it with confidence, reaching out in love to our faith-family across the world, as close to us as brothers and sisters.

 Today's gospel must be the shortest in the Lectionary, just two verses long.
-It is a little exchange between Jesus and a nameless woman that is reported only by Saint Luke.
-We should notice how prominently women feature in Luke's gospel story.
-Anyway, on this particular occasion, a woman was so taken by what Jesus was saying that she spontaneously burst out with a blessing directed at Jesus' mother.
-One woman declared another woman as highly blessed, for being the mother of Jesus.
+It is a little exchange between Jesus and a nameless woman, reported only by Saint Luke.
+It's notable how prominently women feature in Luke's gospel story.
+On this particular occasion, a woman was so taken by his words that she spontaneously burst out with a blessing directed at Jesus' mother.
+One woman declared another as highly blessed, for being the mother of Jesus!

-Now, our Lord undoubtedly had the highest possible regard for his mother.
-But he deflects the woman's beatitude onto a much wider group, "Still happier/more blessed those who hear the word of God and keep it."
+Undoubtedly, our Lord had the highest possible regard for his mother.
+But he deflects the blessing onto a much wider group, "Still happier / more blessed are those who hear the word of God and keep it."
 Of course, Jesus' mother was a prominent member of that much wider group.
 She, more than anyone else, heard the word of God and kept it.
-Jesus is saying that if his mother is blessed, it is not so much because she is his mother but because she gave herself over to the hearing and doing of God's word, "Let it be to be according to your word."
-Jesus is also saying that if we give ourselves over to the hearing and doing of God's word, we will be blessed just as as she is.
+But if the mother of Jesus is blessed, it is not so much for being his mother but because she gave herself over to hearing and doing God's word, "Let it be to be according to your word."
+Likewise, if we give ourselves over to the hearing and doing of God's word, we will be blessed just as as she is.